thecrack243/daily-knowledge/README.md

 ## ⚙️ Important rule
 Every commit must represent something I learned or understood, even if small.

-This is not spam activity — it is a learning timeline.
+This is not spam activity — it is a learning timeline!

 ## 🚀 Goal
 Build consistency in learning and visualize growth over time through GitHub contributions.